Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

     - Starts container and runs `/bin/bash`
     - `-i` means interactive
     - `-t` allocates pseudo-tty
-- Note that the container will still be there `docker container list -a` vs. `docker container list -a`
+- Note that the container will still be there `docker container list -a`.
 - We can make sure that the container is removed after exiting by the `--rm` options, i.e., `docker run --rm -i -t ubuntu /bin/bash`

 - When container is running, we see it when calling `docker ps`
 - Start container (with name `tutoral`) `docker run --rm -i -t --name tutorial ubuntu    /bin/bash`
 - Leave it `CTRL-P` + `CTRL-Q` (do not let go of `CTRL` while doing this)
-- Show container running `docker ps`
 - Reattach to container `docker container attach tutorial`
-- After quitting againg show `docker ps -a`
+- After quitting again show `docker ps -a`

 ## Files in containers